 The new GDPR Regulations

-It’s important that when we talk about email marketing that we touch a little on the new General Data Protection Regulations (GDPR) that will be coming into play as of 25th May 2018.
+It’s important that when we talk about email marketing that we touch a little on the General Data Protection Regulations (GDPR).
 This regulation says that you cannot send email marketing to individuals unless they have opted-in to receive your communications when they signed up to your mailing list.
 The regulation applies to any organisation processing personal data of EU citizens, and requires consent for every usage of personal data including name, email address, address, phone number, social media accounts and IP addresses.

 Ensure that your email marketing provider has regulations in place, and make sure that you understand it and abide by it.
 We have made sure that EKM Response complies with these regulations by allowing you to store consent information, and use the correct opt-in procedures.[quote]
 To learn more about GDPR view the Information Commisioners Office Guide to the General Data Protection Regulation (GDPR) [/quote]